Dhruvi111/AI_in_Action_code/README.md

 ### Running the Notebook

-* Open the Jupyter Notebook (pdf_text_analysis.ipynb) in Google Colab or a local environment.
+* Open the Notebook (pdf_text_analysis.ipynb) in Google Colab or a local environment.
 * Execute each code cell sequentially by pressing Shift + Enter.

 ### Interacting with the Notebook